tiangeliu-epi/ECHO-Microbe-Sharing-Analysis-16S/README.md

 ---
 **Data Availability**
 ---
 Select de-identified data from the ECHO Program are available through NICHD’s Data and Specimen Hub (DASH) (https://dash.nichd.nih.gov/).
 Information on study data not available on DASH, such as some Indigenous datasets, can be found on the ECHO study DASH webpage (https://dash.nichd.nih.gov/explore/study?q=echo&filters=%5b%5d&page=1&sortBy=relevance&asc=true&size=50).
-The 16S rRNA amplicon gene sequences are available upon reasonable request, which will be sent to the ECHO Committee for approval.
+The 16S rRNA amplicon gene sequences are publicly available via accession numbers listed in the Key Resources Table in the published article.